snail-language/snail-language.github.io/_docs/02-basics.md

 Snail programs are *dynamically typed*.
 This means that the type of any variable in a snail program is the type of the value most recently assigned to it.
 This can make for more rapid prototyping, but it can also lead to unusual errors when programming.
-For example, it trying to add an integer and string will result in a runtime error:
+For example, attempting to add an integer and string will result in a runtime error:

 ```js